The Missing Link to Gut Health and it's Effects on Your Baby's Health

 Our guts sure aren’t what they used to be, but there may be hope…

-I have seen thousands of babies in the last 30 years as a maternal/child RN and 15 years as an International Board Certified Lactation Consultant (IBCLC).
+Since I began working as a maternal/child RN in 1989 and an International Board Certified Lactation Consultant (IBCLC) in 2002, I have seen thousands of babies .
 During this time, I have observed a disturbing trend.
 Almost 100% of the babies I see in my private practice, Gulf Coast Breastfeeding Center, have gastrointestinal symptoms.
 These include reflux, excessive fussiness/colic, eczema, diaper rash, facial/scalp rash, or a combination of these.
 Some unfortunate babies present with all of the above and appear quite miserable (as do the parents).

 I have been researching and promoting positive gut health for both mother and baby in an attempt to mitigate these negative GI symptoms in hopes for more content babies (and parents) as nature intended.
 What went wrong with our gut health: Overuse of antibiotics, Increase in c-section rates, Diets high in processed foods, Dairy consumption, and the list goes on and on.